ofemiashiru/CI_MS1_ABL/README.md

 - A detailed section on the home page (index.html) that shows the pricing for subscribing to the websites services.
 - Login and register links on all pages that display a modal to allow users to register or login.
 - Artist (artists.html) and genre (genre.html) page that allows users to browse artists by letter or genre.
-- Link to external youtube site for each artists music, making sure that the page opens in a new tab.
+- Link to external YouTube site for each artists music, making sure that the page opens in a new tab/window.
 - Contact page with form to allow users to send queries.
 The form is functional and will not submit unless all fields are filled out.
 - An error page (404.html) that directs users back to the previous page they were on if visiting a page that does not exist.
 - An Events page (events.html) that allows users to see the latest events and navigate to their respective pages.